ZhengKeli/zkl-knowedit-rome/README.md

 With `w_delta_sim=0.85` we can say that this implementation is "very close" to the original one.

-The comparison is performed by [scripts/compare.py](scripts/compare.py).
-If it concerns, you can run your own comparison with other configurations.
+You may run your own comparison with different configurations if you are concerned about it.